top of page

 Solar Power Generation

-The donations and volunteers for the 2024 Hard Rock Housing will be completing the installed of a 12.5 KW solar power generation and storage system.
-They will also be building and installing a SCUBA dive shop in the village.
-This is the start of a on island Dive shop that will allow the villagers to share the incredible reef with the world of divers
+The 2025 Hard Rock Housing Expedition helped complete the installed of a 12.5 KW solar power generation battery upgrade.
+They also helped with the complete of the new guest house and foundation clearing for the new SCUBA dive shop in the village.
+This is the start of a Dive shop that will allow the villagers to share the incredible reef with the world of divers

 Please consider volunteering for one of these group trips!